 “A dimfire gem?”
 Lucky’s eyes widen with greed.
 “Give it here!”

 Gyrax hands it over.
-“Keep it as a sign of faith and commitment.
-After I parlay with Ardos, I will happily pay you and Elier, upon which I will request its return.”
+“Keep it as a sign of my faith and commitment.
+Once I parlay with Ardos, I will happily pay you and Elier a thousand regals each, upon which I will request its return.”

 “More than fair,” Elier says.